What is alt text?

 When images download in an email client, the images will display as you designed the email.

 Alt text can be very helpful to your subscribers.
 Alt text helps inform users of the content of your email when images are not downloaded or when your images contain your call to action.
 Alt text is also used in web accessibility.
 Some of your subscribers might use screen readers to read your email.
-The alt text can serve to explain the image content.
+The alt text can serve to describe the image content or function.

 Alt text uses the image dimensions (width and height) to display in the image container.
 In responsive design, width and height are not explicitly set for images to remain fluid.
 Without explicit image dimensions, some email clients will collapse the container area making the ALT text collapse as well.
 Additionally, on mobile devices, alt text may not display when the device is vertically oriented due to space constraints, but will display in a horizontal orientation.